Witch Hunt (1999 film)

-Witch Hunt is a 1999 Australian crime drama, directed by Scott Hartford-Davis and written by NCIS: Los Angeles creator, Shane Brennan.
-It premiered on Australia's Network Ten on 2 May 1999.
+Witch Hunt is a 1999 Australian crime drama TV movie, directed by Scott Hartford-Davis and written by NCIS: Los Angeles creator, Shane Brennan.
+It premiered on Australia's Network Ten on 2 May 1999 and also aired on Lifetime in the United States on October 29, 2000.

 Plot

 A young girl goes missing and her father (Daddo) accuses his mother-in-law, Barbara (Bisset) of abducting her.
 He speculates about Barbara's deep involvement in the occult with the accusation that she is a witch.
 Barbara responds by accusing her son-in-law of abusing her granddaughter.